Aokowww/multi-llm-agent-process-simulation/README.md

 statistical baselines.
 The strongest result for the proxy is observed on workforce distance and simulator observability.
 Control-flow and temporal reproduction remain scenario- and dataset-dependent.

-## Review Notes

-This repository is organized for artifact inspection.
-The source code, data, and archived result summaries are included.
-Draft writing files, LaTeX sources, literature notes, and planning documents are excluded from the public repository.